litmuschaos/litmus-docs/website/docs/getting-started-chaoscenter-namespace-scope-installation.md

 ### **Install Litmus using Helm **

-The helm chart will install all the required service account configuration and chaos control plane.
+The helm chart will install all the required service account configuration and ChaosCenter.

-The following steps will help you install litmus via helm.
+The following steps will help you install Litmus ChaosCenter via helm.

 #### Step-1: Add the litmus helm repository